danielbonnell/abhnation-rails/README.md

 * 8. Admins can edit, restrict, or delete users.

 Additional features will be added to this list as they are implemented.

+## Content Migration
+I plan to continue adding content to the site, as well as to develop my own forum system.
+Most of the content on the site is lorem right now.
+Below is a list of categories and subcategories that have been migrated from the original site so far.
+* Articles > The Abh
+* Articles > The Empire
+* Articles > Star Forces

 ## Goals
 The primary goals of this project are to: